-No, they cannot be ignored, but it is wiser perhaps for the inquirer to hold fast by the obviously genuine things, until he understands the psychology of the matter and knows how great a part the "dream-consciousness" of the medium plays in the matter, and how it is through this "dream-consciousness" that the genuine communications come when they do genue the genuine communications come when they do come.
-In the chapter on "The Fraud Theory" "Tertium Quid" effectively disposes of some of the shallow fraud theories, especially the supremely silly idea that mediums maintain a kind of Information Bureau.
+No, they cannot be ignored, but it is wiser perhaps for the inquirer to hold fast by the obviously genuine things, until he understands the psychology of the matter and knows how great a part the "dream-consciousness" of the medium plays in the matter, and how it is through this "dream-consciousness" that the genuine communications come when they do come.
+In the chapter on "The Fraud Theory" "Tertium

+Quid" effectively disposes of some of the shallow fraud theories, especially the supremely silly idea that mediums maintain a kind of Information Bureau.
 He shows that the cost would be on an average ten or twenty times as much as the fee for each sitting, even if the Bureau was on a relatively small scale, i.e., to cover private information about two hundred and fifty thousand people out of all the millions in this country.
+The "Telepathy Theory" also has a this country.
 The "Telepathy Theory" also has a chapter, and is treated with impartiality and understanding.
 Following come accounts of sittings with various mediums, including Mr. J. J. Vango, Mrs. Annie Brittain and Mrs. Leonard, and the results are carefully analysed by the writer, who adds some statements by witnesses, and winds up what is really an instructive and impartial statement of the whole case by leaving "the verdict" to his "jury of readers," an excellent idea.
-There are some useful appendices, one giving a classification of mediumistic phenomena and another suggesting post-mortem tests, a method which so far has yielded very poor results, but is perhaps still worth following as a counsel of perseverance.
+There are some useful appendices, one giving a classification of mediumistic phenomena and another suggesting post-mortem tests, a method which so far has yielded very poor results, but is perhaps still worth following as a counsel of persecutive of the counsel of persecutive of the counsel of persecutive of the counsel of the counsel of persecutive of the counsel of the coun verance.
+There is also a Glossary of Terms. verance.
 There is also a Glossary of Terms.
 That, too, is useful, and the appearance of these explanatory chapters shows how thoroughly the author has done his work.
 These painstaking methods are highly praiseworthy, and in pleasant contrast to the necessarily imperfect, sometimes, we fear, slipshod statements that marked earlier presentations of a subject which under purely intellectual treatment showed itself to be far more complex than its enthusiasts might have supposed possible.
 Nothing that is worth having is cheap and easy.

 We turn now to "The Fellowship of the Picture," an "Automatic Script taken down by Nancy Dearmer, with an Introduction by Percy Dearmer, M.A., D.D.,"

-We turn now to "The Fellowship of the Picture," an "Automatic Script taken down by Nancy Dearmer, with an Introduction by Percy Dearmer, M.A., D.D.," and edited by him, to which references have already appeared in LIGHT.
+with an Introduction by Percy Dearmer, M.A., D.D. and edited by him, to which references have already appeared in Light.
 (Nisbet, 3s.
 6d. net.)
 It is indeed a remarkable book, alike in respect of the circumstances in which it was received, the fact that although psychically communicated it does not deal with psychic subjects in any direct way, and the matter and manner of the communications.